Bread92/XkbLayoutCreator/README.md

 ### Linux Keyboard Layout Creator
-This is a simple UI application that generates .xkb and .xml snippets for you to copy paste into corresponding place.
-This program <u>DOES NOT</u> touch your system files.
+This is a simple UI application that generates .xkb and .xml snippets for you to manually copy into the corresponding system files.
+This program does not modify your system files.

 #### How to use
 1. Click on the key you want to change and copy-paste/type the desired character in the opened dialog window.
-2. To not lose your progress (if you need to close it) use File->Save.
+2. To not lose your progress (if you need to close the app) use File->Save.
 The app will create a .klc file, which you can load later via File->Load.
 3. After you've done all the changes click File->Export.
 It will generate .xkb and .xml snippets for you to copy-paste into your system files.
 > [!CAUTION]
-> The following files require root privileges to edit.
+> The following files require root privileges to edit (sudo nano/vim). <b>!
+Backup your files before continuing !</b>
-4. Go to symbols/ directory (/usr/share/X11/xkb/symbols), find the language, of which your layout is a variant of, and paste the .xkb snippet in-between the others.
+4. Go to symbols/ directory (/usr/share/X11/xkb/symbols), find the language, of which your layout is a variant of, and paste the .xkb snippet at the bottom (or in-between other variants).

 ### Example: English (Shavian)
 > ```
 > partial alphanumeric_keys